lordmemed/Doo-Rex/README.md

 INCOMPLETE / WIP / JUST IDEA

-a webcomic reader and management cms, kinda. this is a messy code developed by an amateur self-proclaimed programmer without any optimization whatsover, beware, you have been warned. i will be very happy if someone can help me develop this kinda mainstream web app.
+a webcomic reader and management cms, kinda. this is a messy code developed by an amateur self-proclaimed programmer without any optimization or security whatsoever, beware, you have been warned. i will be very happy if someone can help me develop this kinda mainstream web app.

 # Setup